tkubica12/dataplayground/notes/Databricks ML associate/1 - data preparation.md

 imputed_df = imputer_model.transform(doubles_df)
 ```

+## Advanced manipulation with UDFs
-For **advanced manipulation** on data in column we can use lambda.
+For advanced manipulation on data in column we can use lambda.
 In this example we have values "t" and "f" in column and we want to convert this to 0 and 1.
+Note Python UDFs are **slow** - prefer using standard Spark functions or use Pandas UDFs which are better performing (via using Arrow).

 ```python
 # Define regular function